 When the gas light comes on the dashboard, do you immediately panic?
 In many cases, it’s no cause for alarm, as there are plenty of miles left in the tank.
 While you should still start searching for the nearest gas station, how many miles can you drive once the gas light turns on?

-In this guide, we examine how far you can continue driving with the gas light on those last few gallons of gas and we also explain why this is a bad practice to get into.
+In this guide, I examine how far you can continue driving with the gas light on, and I also explain why this is a bad practice to get into.

 What is the Gas Light on the Dashboard?

 The dashboard contains many lights that alert you to problems.
-When the light comes on that looks like a gas pump, this is the low fuel warning.
+When a light comes on that looks like a gas pump, this is the low fuel warning.
 This fuel light is controlled by electronic sensors in the fuel system that determines how much gas is left.

 Most systems rely on a floatation device in the tank that measures how much fuel is left.
 When it reaches a certain threshold at the bottom of the tank, the light comes on.
 As soon as you fill the fuel beyond that threshold, the gas warning light will go off.

 How Many Miles Can You Drive Once the Gas Light Comes On?

 Once the gas light comes on, the tank isn’t necessarily empty.
 Most vehicles will travel 30 to 50 more miles once the gas light comes on before the gas tank is empty.
 Each vehicle can drive for a different amount of time, depending on how big the tank is and where the low fuel threshold is.

 Some models, like Nissan Altima can travel more than 100 miles once the low fuel light comes on, but F-150 trucks are only meant to travel around 35 more miles.